earthly/website/blog/_posts/2023-07-25-using-gorm-go.md

 When working with the GORM library, you can update records by modifying the fields of a struct and then saving the changes to the database.

-To update records with the GORM library, you typically retrieve the record, modify the record, save the changes, and handle errors.
-Here's an example:

 ~~~{.go caption="main.go"}
     // Retrieve the record you want to update
     var user User